anshchokshi/HealthyMomAndChild/deliverable-1/planning.md

 **Highlights**

 We decided to use Javascript, React Native, and Expo to build a cross-platform mobile app.
-We do not have enough time to make an app for ios and another for Android, so we are developing one cross-platform app.
+We do not have enough time to make an app for iOS and another for Android, so we are developing one cross-platform app.
 Our team members are more familiar with Javascript, so we want to work with a framework with Javascript rather than learn a new programming language.
 React Native gives users a better experience than other frameworks that use Javascript, such as Ionic.
 Apps developed by React Native look and work similarly to native apps, as React Native contains some native UI components.
 We are using Expo as a tool because it is easy to get started with it and saves time for development.
-Also, we do not need to set up the environment of IOS and Android separately.
+Also, we do not need to set up the environment of iOS and Android separately.
 For the database, we are using MongoDB.
 It is a NoSQL database, so it is more flexible and fast.